123inkt/php-codesniffer-baseline/README.md

 As PHP_Codesniffer doesn't have a nice and clean way to add an extension, this package will inject a single line of code into the `/vendor/squizlabs/php_codesniffer/src/Files/File.php` upon `composer install` or `composer update`.
-While this is a fragile solution, this is only until [PR:3387](https://github.com/squizlabs/PHP_CodeSniffer/pull/3387) is accepted or another baseline method has been added.
+While this is a fragile solution, this is only until [Issue:137](https://github.com/PHPCSStandards/PHP_CodeSniffer/issues/137) has reached an acceptable solution and implementation.

 ## About us